Celle State Stud: Thoroughbred influence

 The pedigrees of Thoroughbreds were first organized on a large scale by the General Stud Book in 1791, effectively creating the original breed registry for Thoroughbreds.
-Within fifty years, the rising prominence of the breed and the personal union between Hannover and Great Britain saw an influx of Thoroughbred and part-Thoroughbred stallions.
+Within fifty years, the rising prominence of the breed and the personal union between Hanover and Great Britain saw an influx of Thoroughbred and part-Thoroughbred stallions, including Yorkshire Coach Horses, a cross between a Thoroughbred and a Cleveland Bay.
 Further use of Thoroughbred stallions is credited to the state equerries of the mid-19th century.
 The state equerry is a government position which oversees activities related to the horses of a region.

-From 1866, the state equerries of Hannover were two brothers, August and Frederick von Spörken, who imported over 100 Thoroughbred-influenced stallions from England.
+From 1866, the state equerries of Hanover were two brothers, August and Frederick von Spörken, who imported over 100 Thoroughbred-influenced stallions from England.
 These stallions were used to breed larger, more refined, more energetic and enduring mounts.
 Ultimately, nearly a third of the sires at Celle were Thoroughbred or of Thoroughbred extraction.
-This demographic resulted in horses that were too physically and temperamentally refined for farm work, and a period of consolidation followed this explosion of Thoroughbred influence.
+This demographic resulted in horses that were too physically and temperamentally refined for farm work, and a period of consolidation followed much Thoroughbred influence.